globalprivacycontrol/landing-page/content/faq.md

 The GPC spec is easy to implement on a wide variety of websites and other services.
 The proposed specification and back-end implementation reference documentation are available [here](https://global-privacy-control.vercel.app/).
+Follow the [publisher guide](/implementation) to learn how to implement GPC.
 For additional information, please feel free to reach out on Github or Twitter ([@globablprivctrl](https://twitter.com/globalprivctrl)).